OnlyFans DM Strategy: The System That Turns Your Inbox Into Your Biggest Revenue Source

 - Complex or time-intensive: $100–$300+

-The ones who build the most sustainable custom content income set professional terms and enforce them consistently.
-Subscribers who respect your process spend the most.
+Creators who set professional terms and enforce them consistently attract subscribers who respect the process — and those subscribers spend the most.

 Tip Menus

-There’s a reason tip menus consistently increase tip revenue: they remove the friction of not knowing what to do.
+Tip menus consistently increase tip revenue because they remove the friction of not knowing what to do.
 A subscriber who wants to show appreciation but doesn’t know how much to send will often do nothing.
-A tip menu tells them exactly what their money unlocks:
+A tip menu tells them exactly what their money gets:

 - $5 — A personal voice note